HiyaToki/Uncovering-Agendas/data/README.md

 train.csv, dev.csv, test.csv
 ```

 The column title line is ommited from the CSV files.
-For all the csv files, the title line is:
+For these files, the title line is:

 ```
 document_id, tweet_id, original_language, labels